THE PERFECT CURE FOR FEAR

-When anyone receives God’s love into his heart and begin to walk in the understanding of the divine and perfect love that he has received, his heart will be completely set free from the torment of his past mistakes, his apprehension about life, his anxiety about the unknown future, and his fear of death or any kind of evil.
+When anyone receives God’s love into his heart and begin to walk in the understanding of the divine and perfect love that he has received, his heart will be set entirely free from the torment of his past mistakes, from his apprehension about life, from his anxiety about the unknown future, and his fear of death or any kind of evil.

-Why then are many believers today still fearful and living under the torment of fear?
+Why are many believers today still fearful and living under the torment of fear?

-Lack of the spiritual understanding, revelation or experiential knowledge of God’s love which is in Christ Jesus!
+Lack of the spiritual understanding, revelation or experiential knowledge of God’s love is in Christ Jesus!

-Fear is an indication that you are not totally secured, grounded and settled in God’s love.
-When you know, believe and understand that you are unconditionally loved by God and completely acceptable to God in Christ Jesus, fear will lose its grip on your life.
+Fear is an indication that you are not secured, grounded, and settled in God’s love.
+When you know, believe, and understand that you are unconditionally loved by God and completely acceptable to God in Christ Jesus, fear will lose its grip on your life.

-You are fearful, worried, anxious, or troubled about things because you are not sure that God loves and accepts you in Christ Jesus unconditionally and completely.
+You are fearful, worried, anxious, or troubled about things because you are unsure that God loves and accepts you in Christ wholly and unconditionally.

-When you know that God loves you and that God is for you and that God is working out all things together for you, you will not fear or be troubled in spite of the roaring or threat of the devil.
+When you know that God loves you and that God is for you and that God is working out all things together for you, you will not fear or be troubled despite the roaring or threat of the devil.

 Like the Psalmist, when you are secure in the love which God has for you in Christ Jesus, even though you may walk through the valley of the shadow of death, yet you will fear no evil; for you know that God loves you and that God will never leave you nor forsake you (Psa.
 23:4).

-Beloved, if you are always fearful, restless, anxious, or troubled about life or death, you are yet to be rooted and grounded in the love of Christ.
+Beloved, if you are always fearful, restless, anxious, or troubled about life or death, it is an indication that you are not yet rooted and grounded in the love of Christ.

-When you begin to acknowledge, experience, and appropriate the love of Christ which surpasses all intellectual knowledge or mental understanding, fear will be completely driven out of your heart because God’s love cannot co-inhabit with fear in your soul.
+When you begin to experience or operate in the love of Christ, which surpasses all intellectual knowledge or mental understanding, fear will be driven entirely out of your heart because God’s love cannot co-inhabit with fear in your soul.

 When you are secure in God’s love for you in Christ Jesus, you will boldly declare with the Psalmist, “God is our refuge and strength, A very present help in trouble.
 Therefore we will not fear, Even though the earth be removed, And though the mountains be carried into the midst of the sea; Though its waters roar and be troubled, Though the mountains shake with its swelling.
 Selah.”
 (Psa.
 46:1-3 NKJV).

-You will also be able to confidently declare, “The LORD is on my side; I will not fear.
+You will also be able to declare confidently, “The LORD is on my side; I will not fear.
 What can man do to me?”
 (Psa.
 118:6 NKJV).
 “The LORD is my helper; I will not fear.
 What can man do to me?”
 (Heb.
 13:6 NKJV).